Al Merrikh SC

 Al-Merrikh Sporting Club (نادي المريخ الرياضي) is a Sudanese professional football club based in the city of Omdurman.
 Their home stadium is Al-Merrikh Stadium, which is locally known as The Red Castle.
 Founded in 1908, Al-Merrikh is one of the oldest football clubs in Africa and competes in the Sudan Premier League.
-The club is set to compete in the Rwanda Premier League, the top-flight of football in Rwanda, due to the ongoing Sudanese civil war.
+The club currently competes in the Rwanda Premier League, the top-flight of football in Rwanda, due to the ongoing Sudanese civil war.

 Club history

 Al-Merrikh was founded under the name of Al-Masalma Sporting Club in 1908 by students from Al-Masalmah district that was headed by their chairman Jek Deng Aban Gorang in Omdurman of Gordon Memorial College.
 The club renamed as Al-Merrikh Sporting Club on 14 November 1927.

 Rivalries

-The club has a fierce rivalry with Al-Hilal with the games between them regularly selling out, as well as being the only other realistic challenger to the league crown.
+The club has a fierce rivalry with Al-Hilal with the games between them regularly selling out, with both teams being perennial contenders.
 They won the Om-al-Dahab championship in 1965 and are the only team to have ever won this one time event.
 Al-Hilal is also based in Omdurman with only Al-Ardha Street separating the teams.
-Between them they are Sudan's most powerful and successful football clubs.
+Between them they are Sudan's two most successful football clubs.